 Wb.
-Washroom Design Challenge – for practicing architects and interior designers
+Washroom Design Challenge – for practising architects and interior designers

 To recognise and encourage fresh and innovative ideas into washroom designing, Washrooms and Beyond, came up with the idea of an all India design contest – the first ever in India to focus only on washroom, in 2017.